Lease Liabilities: The balance sheet impact

 Many businesses are going through their first year and first audit under the new leasing standard, and the true impact of lease liabilities on the balance sheet is a lot clearer.
 The results are in, and here’s a look at what has happened to companies' balance sheets.

-ASC 842 and its international counterpart IFRS 16, are the reasons why lease liabilities are now reported on balance sheets.
+Under ASC 842 and IFRS 16, lease liabilities must be recognized on the balance sheet because prior standards allowed operating leases to exist as unrecorded liabilities disclosed only in financial statement footnotes.
 If you’re wondering why such a significant change to accounting practices and financial reporting would be made in the first place, it helps to take a step back, to a time before the rule change.

 Under the previous standard (ASC 840), operating leases were reported as notes on financial statements.
 Recognizing this as a lack in reporting transparency, the Financial Accounting Standards Board (FASB) came up with new methods for recording leases in ASC 842.